-The Santa Cruz County Regional Transportation Commission (RTC) initiated a Climate Resilience Study (Study) for locations on the Santa Cruz Branch Rail Line (SCBRL) corridor to understand potential impacts to future transportation uses, including an interim trail in the short term and passenger and freight rail alongside a trail in the long term.
+The Santa Cruz County Regional Transportation Commission (RTC) invites community members to join upcoming workshops to learn more about a Climate Resilience Study (Study) for locations on the Santa Cruz Branch Rail Line (SCBRL) corridor.
+The Study is looking at potential impacts to future transportation uses in the corridor, including an interim trail in the short term and passenger and freight rail alongside a trail in the long term.

 In-Person Community Workshops